 Can you go sandboarding barefoot?

-Yes.
 If your board is equipped with foot straps, no footwear at all is required when sandboarding.
 If you are using sandboard bindings, or if you are in a desert location with very hot sand, you will then need to protect your feet by wearing closed toe shoes or boots.
-We recommend only sandboarding barefoot in beach location with small dunes.
+It is best to only go sandboarding bare feet in beach location with small dunes when the weather is not too hot.
+You can also compromise by wearing barefoot shoes or socks.

 Should you wear goggles or glasses when sandboarding?

 Eye protection can be a good idea if sandboarding outdoors, to avoid ending up with sand in your eyes as well as for protection from sun.
-You especially should not underestimate the importance of wearing goggles if you are in a desert with very fine sand or if you are volcanoboarding.
+You especially should not underestimate the importance of wearing goggles if you are in a desert with very fine sand or a windy beach, and they are essential for your safety if you are volcanoboarding.
 Finding yourself with tiny rock particles in your eyes is not fun, trust us.

 Other sandboarding gear and accessories